 According to the Centers for Disease Control and Prevention (CDC), about 1 in 54 school-aged children in the United States has been identified with autism spectrum disorder (ASD), a condition characterized by difficulties with social interactions and behavioral challenges.
 Boys are four times more likely to be diagnosed with autism than girls, as girls may be more likely to have symptoms, such as social impairment, that are harder to detect than behavioral issues.

 The importance of early diagnosis

 The American Academy of Pediatrics (AAP) joins with the CDC in recommending screening at a young age to ensure early intervention and better developmental outcomes.
-In the U.S., the majority of autism costs are for adult rather than child services ($175–196 billion for adults versus $61–66 billion for children).
-With early diagnosis and treatment, the cost of care over a lifetime can be reduced by two-thirds.
+In the U.S., most autism costs are for an adult rather than child services ($175–196 billion for adults versus $61–66 billion for children).
+However, with early diagnosis and treatment, the cost of care over a lifetime can be reduced by two-thirds.